mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 ``wpanHost1`` is configured to send an 88-byte UDP packet to ``wpanHost2`` every 0.1 seconds, which is about 7 Kbps of traffic.
 (the packet size is set to 88 bytes in order not to exceed the default maximum transfer unit in 802.15.4).
-The Wpan traffic is significantly smaller than the Wifi traffic in this scenario.
+The WPAN traffic is significantly smaller than the Wifi traffic in this scenario.
-Here is the Wpan traffic configuration in :download:`omnetpp.ini <../omnetpp.ini>`:
+Here is the WPAN traffic configuration in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: wpanHost1.numApps = 1